TalehAlizade/TalehAlizade/README.md

 - Born in 1998 / Graduated from Baku Engineering University / as Financer
 - Skils: MySQL / PostgreSQL / Tableu
 - I'm currently learning R and Python.
-- Check it if you wan to contact me.
+- Check it if you want to contact me.
 EMail:Tale.Alizade@gmail.com